Difference Between Android TV and Google TV

 Android TV is a smart TV and streaming stick operating system.
 It is built on Android, thus it can run any program that a tablet or smartphone can.

-Android TV is an open platform on which any device manufacturer may build a device.
+Android TV is an open platform for any device manufacturer to build a device.
 This makes it quite simple for you to identify the ideal match for your requirements!

 The majority of Android TVs are designed to interact with a remote control or gaming controller.

-Google TV is a smart TV platform that was established by Google.
+Google TV is a smart TV platform that Google established.
 The operating system is based on Android and has been open-source since 2013.

 It was initially designed to be used on smart TVs and interface with additional services such as Netflix, Hulu Plus, YouTube, and Pandora.